TimMacy/YouTubeAlchemy/README.md

 - Adjust Number of Videos per Row
 - Sidebar Width
 - Search Bar Position
-- Minimum Space Below Player in Default Layout
+- Minimum Space Below Player in Default Layout When Tab View and Compact Layout Are Enabled
 - Set Playback Speed for VODs
   - from 0.25x to 17x with 0.25x increments
   - defaults to 1x for live videos